 Asset prices can deviate from intrinsic values for different reasons.
 These dislocations may stem from, among other reasons, the owner’s inability to (a) stabilize the asset and/or otherwise operate it in an efficient manner; (b) fund necessary capital and tenant improvements and/or leasing commissions; or (c) refinance the existing loan when it comes due as a result of the perceived weakness in the owner’s sponsorship of the asset or from difficulties in the broader financing environment, in each case causing a diminution in value not reflective of the underlying asset or its marketplace.
 Other times, these dislocations exist because the capital markets are mispricing a certain aspect of the asset, such as the tenant roster or its physical condition, and/or the fundamentals underpinning its submarket.
-Our investment underwriting begins with the belief that the target property is a quality asset, that its underperformance can be turned around and that substantial value can be created and sustained, generating superlative risk-adjusted returns for our clients.
+Our investment underwriting begins with the belief that the target property is a quality asset, that its underperformance can be turned around and that substantial value can be created and sustained.

 After determining asset value from the standpoint of replacement cost, comparable properties and cash flows, we undertake a rigorous analysis of in-place leases, property condition and other qualitative factors and overlay it with a broader, macro-level analysis of the market, submarket and broader economic and real estate environment.
 When pursuing investments, we incorporate our views of the current and future economic environment, assessment of the risk-reward profile derived from the asset’s underwriting, including taking into account relative valuation, supply and demand fundamentals, financing environment and overall liquidity in the marketplace.
 Each prospective investment undergoes a rigorous underwriting process in order to determine the risk-return profile of the opportunity and the appropriate pricing and structure for the prospective investment.